FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 ### Database consistency

 When considering which database offering to use database consistency plays a key role.
-It is a common occurrence that startups pick, for example, MongoDB because of its &ldquo; hipness&rdquo; instead of it considering the benefits and drawbacks of this (or any other) database solution.
+It is a common occurrence that startups pick, for example, MongoDB because of its &ldquo;hipness&rdquo; instead of it considering the benefits and drawbacks of this (or any other) database solution.

 One of the important aspects of databases is the way they offer consistency.
 Traditional SQL-style databases often supports what's called [ACID-compliance](https://en.wikipedia.org/wiki/ACID).
 This stands for Atomicity, Consistency, Isolation, and Durability.